 Guest Blog by David Holland (retired Canadian Navy Lieutenant)

-“Ocean Atlas” is an underwater sculpture by Jason deCaires Taylor that stands 5 metres off the seafloor and weighs more than 60 tons.
-Recently installed in the BREEF Sir Nichollas Nuttall Coral Reef Sculpture Garden, there are many man-made reef balls and statues situated beside the natural reef located in that spot.
+“Ocean Atlas” is an underwater sculpture by Jason deCaires Taylor.
+It stands 5 metres off the seafloor and weighs more than 60 tons.
+It was installed in the BREEF Sir Nichollas Nuttall Coral Reef Sculpture Garden.
+There are many man-made reef balls and statues situated beside the natural reef located in that spot.

-Park and walk into the Clifton Heritage National Park Gift Shop & Museum (should be open 9 am – 5 pm).
-Pay the $10 required to snorkel the statue and if you need to you can rent snorkelling gear (it was $10).
+Park and walk into the Clifton Heritage National Park Gift Shop & Museum (open 9 am – 5 pm).
+Pay the $10 required to snorkel the statue.
+If you need to, you can rent snorkelling gear (it was $10).

 The huge Ocean Atlas statue is impressive to snorkel out to.
-Take a big breath and dive down to the bottom (look up, then around) or just stay on the surface and look down at the statue.
-There are small fish swimming around the big statue but not much has yet taken root on the new artificial reef.
+Take a big breath and dive down to the bottom (look up, then around).
+Or just stay on the surface and look down at the statue.
+There are small fish swimming around the big statue.
+Much had yet taken root on the new artificial reef when we visited.